Astronomy Essentials

 Mars isn’t very big

-To understand why Mars varies so much in brightness in Earth’s sky, first realize that Mars isn’t a very big world.
-Indeed, it’s only 4,219 miles (6,790 km) in diameter, making it only slightly more than half Earth’s size (7,922 miles or 12,750 km in diameter).
+To understand why Mars varies so much in brightness in Earth’s sky, first realize that it isn’t a very big world.
+It’s only 4,219 miles (6,790 km) in diameter, making it only slightly more than half Earth’s size (7,922 miles or 12,750 km in diameter).

 On the other hand, consider Mars in contrast to Jupiter, the biggest planet in our solar system.
 Jupiter is 86,881 miles (140,000 km) in diameter.
 As an illustration, more than 20 planets the size of Mars could be lined up side by side in front of Jupiter.
 Basically, Jupiter always looks bright, because it’s so big.